 Pfc.
 Ludwig Tillman, Co.
 L BAR man from Chicago, described his pinpoint sector in one of the German's rushes.
 "Three Germans came out of a house about 100 yards away from my place at a big window.
 I saw them and fired one magazine.
 Two ran back and one fell.
 He must have crawled back into the building.
-That was officer there is no such gun as a luger and the term isn't in the German lang-that attack, which I heard took place on uage.
-The proper name for that much led one every 45 minutes.
-But not a one all three flanks at once, the Jerries pulof them succeeded."
+That was all three flanks at once, the Jerries pulcommission came through during the drive across Germany when the rear elements of the division had been left many miles behind.
+He took his oath from Capt.
+Karl N. Smith 331st Permith and his 50 HP motorboat, after some commission came through during the drive across Germany when the rear from Huntington Beach, Cal. knew how to swim so he volunteered to learn how to pilot a storm boat.
+At H-hour, Smith and his 50 HP motorboat, after tamont.
+Ill., from Co.
+H. "no more river" sonnel Adjutant.